In case you didn’t know (or aren’t American or don’t follow American politics), it’s an election year. I think it’s a pretty important one too.

 But what I really found out is that there is no reason that my vote shouldn’t be important.
 There is no reason why my vote on May 8th shouldn’t count as much as others.
 The biggest issue is the coverage and influence of the media.

 So here’s my plea.
 If you live in one of the 35 states that has a shot at this before me, vote your conscience not just what the evening news says.
 And if you’re conscience isn’t clear, read about the candidates for yourself.
-There’s a nice neat list of all 2012 Republican Presidential Candidates with links to their profile, position on issues, and official website.

 At the very least, you’ll learn who Matt Snyder is.
 (Sorry, Matt.
 You’re not getting my vote.)